| | | | | | | | | |

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

 Autumn has officially arrived.
-The trees are cloaked in a golden hue, and the gusts of wind blow evermore red leaves from the branches.
-It’s the season of pumpkin patches, cosy blankets, and comfort food.
-Ultimately, the coziest meal I could think of (bar anything cooked with pumpkin!) was this scrumptiously creamy Mushroom and Leek Risotto.
-While my Lemony Asparagus Risotto sings of spring, mushrooms definitely herald autumn!
+The trees are cloaked in a golden hue, and gusts of wind blow orange-tinted leaves from the swaying branches to the streets below.
+It’s the season of pumpkin patches, cosy blankets, late-night T.V., and comfort food.

-Smooth, rich, buttery, and decadent – there’s almost nothing better than a plate of piping hot risotto on a cold day.
-Moreover, this dish is all about the mushrooms – earthy, nutty, woody, and warming.
-Half of these mushrooms are cooked alongside the rice, meaning the risotto absorbs all their beautiful juices and flavor.
-Meanwhile, the remaining mushrooms are caramelized until crispy and golden, then scattered on top when ready to serve.
+Almost nothing is better than a plate of piping hot mushroom and leek risotto on a cold day.
+It’s smooth, rich, buttery, and decadent — but also simple.
+The dish is all about the mushrooms: earthy, nutty, woody, and warming.
+Half are cooked alongside the creamy rice, meaning the risotto absorbs all their juices, while the remaining mushrooms are caramelised and cooked until crispy and golden, then scattered on top when ready to serve.

 In less than 30 minutes, you’ll have cooked the creamiest, cosiest risotto ever!